 Year Three: During the summer, the Fellows take part in externships where they work alongside a healthcare professional who fits their career interests.
 During the final year of the program, students will take part in workshops related to the College search.
 They will receive assistance in such areas as SAT/ACT preparation, assistance with college admissions applications, and career counseling.

 Health and Safety Notice regarding the COVID-19 pandemic:

 As an organization committed to advancing the cause of public health, we take the health and safety of our students seriously.
-The Summer 2021 program will meet virtually via Zoom.
 The current plan for the Fall 2021 program is to meet for in-person sessions at The College of Physicians of Philadelphia (19 South 22nd Street); however, we will carefully observe local, state, and federal health recommendations and adjust accordingly if necessary.
 The Center for Education will make all necessary precautions for any in-person activities (including maintaining social distancing and encouraging students to wear masks and get vaccinated).
 If classes can meet in person, SEPTA keycards to and from any in-person events will be supplied by The Center for Education.